Year to forget for Wales with World Cup looming

 Missing for the majority of the Six Nations with a shoulder injury, 37-year-old Jones returned for the defeat against Italy, his 150th Wales cap.

-Jones was used as a replacement in the three South Africa Tests and defeat to New Zealand, when he was advised to retire by Springbok legend Tendai Mtawarira.
+Jones was used as a replacement in the three South Africa Tests and defeat by New Zealand, when he was advised to retire by Springbok legend Tendai Mtawarira.

 After being omitted from the squad against Argentina and Georgia, Jones returned for Australia and showed former South Africa prop Mtawarira and the rugby world that he still belongs at international level.